grafana/tempo/docs/tempo/website/operations/polling.md

 In order to reduce calls to the backend only a small subset of compactors actually list all blocks and build what's called a tenant index.
 The tenant index is a gzip'ed json file located at `/<tenant>/index.json.gz` containing an entry for every block and compacted block for that tenant.
+This is done once every `blocklist_poll` duration.

 All other compactors and all queriers then rely on downloading this file, unzipping it and using the contained list.
+Again this is done once every `blocklist_poll` duration.

+Due to this behavior a given compactor or querier will often have an out of date blocklist.
+During normal operation it will stale by at most 2x the configured `blocklist_poll`.
 See [configuration]({{< relref "../configuration/polling" >}}) for more information.

 # Monitoring